 Possible Reasons Behind Your Child’s Disrespectful Behavior

-Identifying the root cause of a problem is the first step to solving it.
+Identifying the root cause of a problem is the first step in managing a child’s behavior.
 Read this section as we tell you a few plausible reasons behind your grown child’s disrespectful behavior.

 1. Your actions

 Sometimes, parents may do things that aren’t fair to children.
 It may be an unintentional bout of anger or lack of support.
 Although you might have forgotten such incidents, your child might still remember them as they’ve been deeply affected by them.
-These unidentified situations may lead them to show disrespect towards you.
+These unidentified situations may lead to disrespectful behavior in kids.

 2. Substance abuse

 Substance abuse is in itself a result of multiple contributing factors.
+In 2021, the Centers for Disease Control and Prevention found that substance use was prevalent among high school students in the US.
+Roughly 30% of students reported engaging in current use of alcohol, marijuana, or prescription opioid misuse.
 Addiction to alcohol or drugs could be due to low self-esteem, past traumas, stress, frustration, or poor academic performance (1).
 Your interrogation on such habits could bring out your child’s wild side.

 3. Mental health issue